Optimal error estimates for Chebyshev approximations of functions with limited regularity in fractional Sobolev-type spaces: Improving existing results

 This leads to \eqref{anbound00}.

 In case of $0\le n\le m+1$, we derive from \eqref{HatUnCaseA} (with $n=m+1$) and the factor $G_{0}^{(n)}(x)\equiv 1$ that

 Then we obtain \eqref{anbound1} immediately. \end{proof}

-For convenience of the analysis, we unify the bounds in (i)-(ii) of Theorem \ref{DecayRate} without loss of the rate of convergence.
-In fact, this relaxation leads to the estimate \eqref{TrestAimp0} in \cite[Thm 2.1]{Majidian2017ANM}, but with $V_L$ in place of $V_T.$ In other words, the bounds in Theorem \ref{DecayRate} indeed improve the best available results. \begin{cor} Let $u\in {\mathbb W}^{m+1}(\Omega)$ with integer $m\ge 0,$ and denote $V_L=\|u^{(m+1)}\|_{L^1(\Omega)}.$ Then we have that for all $n\ge m+1,$
+Next, we unify the bounds in (i)-(ii) of Theorem \ref{DecayRate} without loss of the rate of convergence.
+In fact, this relaxation leads to the estimate \eqref{TrestAimp0} in \cite[Thm 2.1]{Majidian2017ANM}, but with $V_L$ in place of $V_T.$ In other words, the bounds in Theorem \ref{DecayRate} indeed improve the best available results. \begin{cor} Under the same conditions as in Theorem \ref{DecayRate}, we have that for all $n\ge m+1,$

 \end{cor} \begin{proof} It is evident that by \eqref{anbound0}-\eqref{anbound00}, we only need to prove this bound for $n-m$ being even.
 One verifies readily the fundamental inequality: